-Active: A sorority woman who has been formally initiated by her chapter.
+Active: A member of a Greek letter organization who has been formally initiated by their chapter.

-Alumna: An initiated sorority member who is no longer in college but can provide recommendations for her sorority.
+Alumna: Refers to a female graduate; this is commonly used to identify an initiated sorority member who is no longer in college but can provide recommendations for potential new members to join her sorority.

-Bid: A formal invitation to join a sorority or fraternity issued by chapter.
+Bid: A formal invitation issued by a chapter to join a sorority or fraternity.

 Chapter: A local group of a national organization, designated by its own Greek letter name.
 Chapter meetings are when the members join together to conduct official fraternity/sorority business.

-Collegiate Panhellenic Council (CPC): The governing body of the 10 women’s fraternities on the Tech Campus; 8 are from the NPC umbrella and 2 are Associate Member Organizations.
+Collegiate Panhellenic Council (CPC): The governing body of the 10 women’s fraternities on Georgia Tech's Campus; eight of these chapters are part of the National Panhellenic Conference (NPC) and two are Associate Member Organizations.

-Continuous Open Bidding (COB): An opportunity outside of Primary Recruitment for CPC chapters who are not at total to extend bids to PNMs.
+Continuous Open Bidding (COB): An opportunity outside of Primary Recruitment for CPC chapters who are not at total to recruit and extend bids to PNMs.
+This process is less formal and not all chapters will participate in COB.
 This term is not interchangeable with ‘snap bid’ as that has a different meaning.

 House Director/Mother: Someone who lives in the fraternity/sorority house and cares for all of the members living in the chapter house.
 They can help plans meals and manage the day to day functions for the the houses.
 Not every house has one and any that do are not employed by Georgia Tech.